AishahAbdulHakeem/Net-Grid-Replacement-Needs/README.md

 ---

 ## 🌍 Problem Statement
-Future U.S. energy demand can be estimated, but the **net new replacement capacity**—the amount of power that must be added each year to meet new demand and replace retiring assets—remains unclear.
+Future U.S. energy demand can be estimated, but the **net new replacement capacity**, the amount of power that must be added each year to meet new demand and replace retiring assets, remains unclear.

 Our model tackles this challenge by accounting for:
 - Growth in regional energy demand
-- Retirement of aging powerplants
+- Retirement of aging power plants
 - Construction timelines for new generation assets
 - Downtime and reliability reserves